How to Mine Monero: A Practical Guide That Doesn't Waste Your Time

 - Use

-flags to fine-tune usage - Background mining is possible, but don't expect major profits unless you scale
+--threadsand--cpu-priorityflags to fine-tune usage - Background mining is possible, but don't expect major profits unless you scale

 Mining Monero isn't going to make you rich overnight.
 But it's one of the most accessible ways to support a privacy-focused network — and earn passive XMR with hardware you already have.